How to Track WordPress Categories in Google Analytics (The Simple Way)

 Setting up custom dimensions on your website can be a hassle, especially if you’re not an Analytics expert, since you have to modify your tracking code.

 But with MonsterInsights, you can easily set them up without having to touch a single line of code.
-All you need to do is to install the Custom Dimensions addon and set up Google Analytics WordPress categories tracking.
+All you need to do is to install the Custom Dimensions addon to set up category and tag tracking.

 Step 1: Install MonsterInsights